lb0o/website/content/en/docs/getting-started/hardware-requirements.md

 **Storage:**

-Storage in a Cozystack cluster serves two primary roles: one for the system and one for your workloads.
+Storage in a Cozystack cluster is used both by the system and by the user workloads.
-Understanding each role ensures the stability and scalability of your environment.
+There are two options: having a dedicated disk for each role or allocating space on system disk for user storage.

+**Using two disks**

+Separating disks by role is the primary and more reliable option.

 - **Primary Disk**: This disk contains the Talos Linux operating system, essential system kernel modules and Cozystack system base pods, logs, and base container images.

   Minimum: 32 GB; approximately 26 GB is used in a standard Cozystack setup.
-  The Talos installation expects `/dev/sda` as the system disk (virtio drives usually appear as `/dev/vda`).
+  Talos installation expects `/dev/sda` as the system disk (virtio drives usually appear as `/dev/vda`).

 - **Secondary Disk**: Dedicated to workload data and can be increased based on workload requirements.
   Used for provisioning volumes via PersistentVolumeClaims (PVCs).